Live streaming: Video games

 Livestreaming playing of video games gained popularity during the 2010s.
 David M. Ewalt referred to Twitch as "the ESPN of video games".
 The website spawned from and grew to overshadow Justin.tv, and was purchased by Amazon.com at the end of 2014 for US$970 million.
-As one of the leading livestreaming platform, Twitch now have millions broadcasters and have nearly two hundreds millions viewers.
+As one of the leading livestreaming platforms, Twitch now has millions of broadcasters and has nearly two hundred million viewers.
 Other video-game oriented streaming websites include Smashcast.tv, which was formed after the merging of Azubu and Hitbox.tv, and the South Korea-based afreecaTV.
 In 2015, YouTube launched YouTube Gaming—a video gaming-oriented sub-site and app that is intended to compete with Twitch.

 An example of a notable livestreamed event is Games Done Quick, a charity speedrunning marathon hosted on Twitch.
 Viewers are encouraged to donate for incentives during the stream such as naming characters in a run, having the runners attempt more difficult challenges, or winning prizes.
 Over $10 million has been raised across sixteen marathons.

 Professional streamers can generate livable revenue from viewer subscriptions and donations, as well as platform advertisements and sponsorships from eSports organizations, often earning much more from streaming than from tournament winnings.
 The audiences of professional gaming tournaments are primarily livestream viewers in addition to live audiences inside venues.
 The International 2017, a Dota 2 tournament with the largest prize pool in eSport history, was primarily streamed through Twitch, having a peak of over five million concurrent viewers.